GaneshKurcheti/TwitterClone-Websharper-WebSockets/README.md

-# TWITTER CLONE using Web sockets implementation of WebSharper in f# #
+# TWITTER CLONE using Web sockets implementation of WebSharper in F# #

 #### Abstract:
     * The goal of this project is to implement twitter API using WebSharper web framework to implement web socket interface with functionalities